Pigeons in residential areas

 Timelines

-• A public survey will be available soon
+• A public survey was available until May 25, 2023

 • During the Feb.
 15 Council meeting, Council approved a recommendation to conduct public outreach regarding pigeons in residential areas